Intelligent diagnosis

 Accessing intelligent diagnosis

 Log on to the DataWorks console.
-In the top navigation bar, select the desired region.
-In the left-side navigation pane, choose .
-On the page that appears, select the desired workspace from the drop-down list and click Go to Operation Center.
+In the target region, click in the left-side navigation pane.
+Select a workspace from the drop-down list and click Go to Operation Center.

 -